Dynamo Dresden: Capital dominance (1978–1991)

 Walter Fritzsch had retired in 1978, and was succeeded by Gerhard Prautzsch, who was in turn followed by former players Klaus Sammer (1983–86), Eduard Geyer (1986–90) and Reinhard Häfner (1990–91).
 The star players of the 1970 were replaced by a new generation, including Torsten Gütschow, Ulf Kirsten, Matthias Sammer, and Andreas Trautmann, although the club lost three key players in 1981: Gerd Weber, who along with teammates Peter Kotte and Matthias Müller had been offered a lucrative contract with 1.
-FC Köln, intended to flee to the West while in Udine for national team match against Italy in April 1981.
-The Stasi somehow got wind of this plan, and in January 1981 the three players were arrested at Schönefeld Airport, from where the national team was about depart for Argentina, and banned for life from the DDR-Oberliga.
+FC Köln, intended to flee to the West while in Udine for a national team match against Italy in April 1981.
+The Stasi somehow got wind of this plan, and, in January 1981, the three players were arrested at Schönefeld Airport, from where the national team was about depart for Argentina, and banned for life from the DDR-Oberliga.
+Extensive activities in preparation for the escape were what put the Stasi on Weber's trail.
 Weber was sentenced to two years' imprisonment.
 Kotte and Müller, who had decided to stay in Dresden, were nonetheless punished for their knowledge of Weber's plans.
-Dynamo Dresden managed to win the FDGB-Pokal three times (1982 and 1984, 1985).
+Former SED First Secretary in Bezirk Dresden Hans Modrow believes the measures against the three were "probably cautious overall", given the completely different consequences for other East German citizens in similar contexts.
+After all, the three were also members of the armed organs (Bewaffnete Organe der DDR) with ranks.
+Weber's escape helpers from Dresden - a technologist, a civil engineer and a waitress - received even harsher punishments.
+Dynamo Dresden won the FDGB-Pokal three times (1982 and 1984, 1985).

-During the 1980s, the club continued to be a regular participant in European football, generally earning respectable results.
+During the 1980s, the club continued its regular participation in European football, generally earning respectable results.
 In the 1985–86 Cup Winners' Cup, however, they were on the receiving end of a shocking defeat against Bayer Uerdingen of West Germany: having won the first leg 2–0, they were 3–1 up at half-time in the second leg, when goalkeeper Bernd Jakubowski was injured by Uerdingen's Wolfgang Funkel.
 Debutant Jens Ramme was introduced, and proceeded to let in six goals, as the team lost 7–3.
 In addition to this, striker Frank Lippmann took the opportunity of the match in Krefeld to escape to the west.
 Dynamo recorded their best ever European performance in the 1988–89 UEFA Cup, beating AS Roma on the way to a semi-final defeat against VfB Stuttgart.
 Their last European campaign was the 1990–91 European Cup, which ended in defeat to eventual winners Red Star Belgrade.
 Dynamo's fans rioted at the second leg, which resulted in the club being banned from Europe for the following season.